Phage therapy: History

-Isolated from Western advances in antibiotic production in the 1940s, Russian scientists continued to develop already successful phage therapy to treat the wounds of soldiers in field hospitals.
+Isolated from Western advances in antibiotic production in the 1940s, Soviet scientists continued to develop already successful phage therapy to treat the wounds of soldiers in field hospitals.
 During World War II, the Soviet Union used bacteriophages to treat soldiers infected with various bacterial diseases, such as dysentery and gangrene.
-Russian researchers continued to develop and to refine their treatments and to publish their research and results.
+Soviet researchers continued to develop and to refine their treatments and to publish their research and results.
 However, due to the scientific barriers of the Cold War, this knowledge was not translated and did not proliferate across the world.
 A summary of these publications was published in English in 2009 in "A Literature Review of the Practical Application of Bacteriophage Research".

 There is an extensive library and research center at the George Eliava Institute in Tbilisi, Georgia.
 Phage therapy is today a widespread form of treatment in that region.

 As a result of the development of antibiotic resistance since the 1950s and an advancement of scientific knowledge, there has been renewed interest worldwide in the ability of phage therapy to eradicate bacterial infections and chronic polymicrobial biofilm (including in industrial situations).

 Phages have been investigated as a potential means to eliminate pathogens like Campylobacter in raw food and Listeria in fresh food or to reduce food spoilage bacteria.
 In agricultural practice, phages have been used to fight pathogens like Campylobacter, Escherichia, and Salmonella in farm animals, Lactococcus and Vibrio pathogens in fish aquaculture, and Erwinia, Xanthomonas, and others in plants of agricultural importance.
 The oldest use is, however, in human medicine.
 Phages have been used against diarrheal diseases caused by E. coli, Shigella, or Vibrio and against wound infections caused by facultative pathogens of the skin like staphylococci and streptococci.
 Recently, the phage therapy approach has been applied to systemic and even intracellular infections, and non-replicating phage and isolated phage enzymes like lysins have been added to the antimicrobial arsenal.
 However, actual proof for the efficacy of these phage approaches in the field or the hospital is not available.